shaleen111/pyqb/README.md

 # pyqb
-Interpreter for BASIC in python
+Interpreter for BASIC in Python